-- Introduce basic concepts of biosafety that is essential for different disciplines of science - Know the procedures involved in protection of intellectual property and related rights - Discuss about various aspects of biosafety regulations and IPR concerns arising from the commercialization of biotech products - Understand balanced integration of scientific and social knowledge in sustainable development - Attain knowledge on the benefits of GM technology and its related issues - Identify the patent related cases
+- To introduce basic concepts of biosafety that is essential for different disciplines of science - To know the procedures involved in protection of intellectual property and related rights - To discuss about various aspects of biosafety regulations and IPR concerns arising from the commercialization of biotech products - To understand balanced integration of scientific and social knowledge in sustainable development - To attain knowledge on the benefits of GM technology and its related issues - To identify the patent related cases

-- Interpret basics of biosafety and its impact on all the biological sciences and the quality of human life - 2.
+- 1. Interpret basics of biosafety and its impact on all the biological sciences and the quality of human life - 2.
 Recognize importance of biosafety practices and guidelines in research - 3.
 Apply intellectual property law principles including copyright, patents, designs and trademarks to real problems and analyze the social impact of intellectual property law and policy - 4.
 Comprehend the importance of protection of new knowledge and innovations and its role in business - 5.
 Gain more insights into the regulatory affairs - 6.
 Describe various agreements and treaties related to the protection of intellectual property